40tude/Template-Snippet/readme.md

 # Template for C++ code snippet

-* Initially desing to be used with VS Code under Windows
+* Initially design to be used with VS Code under Windows
-* The code is compiled with cl (see tasks.json)
+* The C++ code is compiled with cl (see the content of tasks.json)
-* **DO NOT FORGET** : open a developper console, reach the directory than launch code
+* **DO NOT FORGET** :
+  * open a Microsoft Developper Console
+  * reach the directory where you cloned this template project
+  * launch code typing "code ."
 * Read this page if needed : https://www.40tude.fr/blog/how-to-compile-cpp-code-with-vscode-cl/

 <!--